 4 – The Beauty of Kauai Partly Achieved by the Kapu System

 The Kapu is a system of acts that are restricted or forbidden.
 In Hawaiian culture, the Kapu system taught the native populations the importance of nurturing the earth and the sea, and to limit the amount of over-fishing to preserve animal populations for generations in the future.
-While the system was officially abolished in 1819 by King Kamehameha II, the harmony between nature and society cultivated under the Kapu system helped instill many of the values still in place throughout Kauai today.
+While the system was officially abolished in 1819 by King Kamehameha II, the harmony between nature and society cultivated under the Kapu system helped instill many of the values still in place throughout the island of Kauai today.

 5 – Filmmakers Have Used Kauai as a Backdrop Since the Early 1900’s